JericoNeil/Cloud-Computing-Flask-Assignment/README.md

 # 🎓 Exercise 3: Bachillerato University Degree Recommendation System

 The motivation behind this project is to help my brother choose which university degree to pursue.
-He's currently in his first year of high school but he has no idea about what he wants to study like a great majority of students, however, there's no existing platform that tells you what career paths you could pursue based on your predicted grades.
+He's currently in his first year of high school but he has no idea about what he wants to study like a great majority of students.
+Notwithstanding the importance of choosing a degree, there's no existing platform that tells you what career paths you could pursue based on your high school + PAU predicted grades.

-In Catalonia, you can find this website from the Government of Catalonia, but the information of studies is formatted on a PDF, which is not very convenient: https://universitats.gencat.cat/ca/preinscripcions/notes-tall/
+In Catalonia, you can find this website from the Government of Catalonia about the cut-off grades of Catalonian bachelor's, but the information of studies is in PDF, which is not very convenient to filter degrees: https://universitats.gencat.cat/ca/preinscripcions/notes-tall/

-This first version of the project aims to provide a better user experience to high school students, empowering students like my brother to make informed, personalized decisions about their academic futures.
+This first version of the project aims to provide a better user experience to high school students, empowering students like my brother to make informed and personalized decisions about their academic futures.

 ## 🚀 Features
-- University Admission Calculator (out of 14): It converts Bachillerato and PAU grades into your official university admission score (out of 14).
+- **University Admission Calculator (out of 14)**: It converts Bachillerato and PAU grades into your official university admission score (out of 14).
+It can be your predicted or actual values.
-- Personalized recommendations: It suggests the top 20 degrees within reach based on your predicted admission score, where you can filter by high school specialization (Sciences and Technology, Arts and Humanities, Social Sciences) and/or study field (e.g., Engineering and Architecture, Social Sciences and Law, Sciences, Arts and Humanities, etc.), geographic preference (e.g., Girona, Barcelona, Lleida, Tarragona), and challenge level (e.g., double degree or not).
+- **Personalized recommendations**: It suggests the top 20 degrees within reach based on your predicted admission score, where you can filter by **high school specialization**(Sciences and Technology, Arts and Humanities, Social Sciences) and/or **bachelor's study field** (e.g., Engineering and Architecture, Social Sciences and Law, Sciences, Arts and Humanities, etc.), **geographic preference** (e.g., Girona, Barcelona, Lleida, Tarragona), and **whether the student is interested in a double degree**.
-- Statistics dashboard: It shows some statistical data program regarding distribution, score averages, and field-by-field competitiveness of the 555 Catalonian degrees, excluding private universities.
+- **Statistics dashboard**: It shows some statistical data program regarding distribution, score averages, and field-by-field competitiveness of the 555 Catalonian degrees, excluding private universities.

 ## 📂 Project Structure
 You can access the exercise in the "Assigment3_CareerPath" folder and it contains:
 - app.py: The Flask API backend implementing all core endpoints and business logic.
 - templates/career_index.html: The html frontend to interact with the application.
-- degrees_data.json: The full database of university degrees and admission requirements.
-I personally cleaned the data and added more variables (see later the data cleaning process of the database)
+- degrees_data.json: The full database of university degrees and admission requirements. **I personally cleaned the data and added more variables for filtering (see at the end the data cleaning process of the database)**.
 - requirements.txt: The list of the required dependencies required to install and run the project.

 ## ⚙️ Setup